44 km · 2 Landing Points · 1 Countries · Ready for Service: 2015

 | Toco, Trinidad and Tobago |

-TT1 is a short intra-national submarine cable system serving Trinidad and Tobago.
-With a total length of 44 km, it connects two landing points within the same country, making it one of the shortest cables in the Caribbean corridor.
-The system links Pigeon Point and Toco, both located in Trinidad and Tobago, providing a domestic submarine connection within the twin-island nation.
+TT1 is a submarine cable system operating exclusively within Trinidad and Tobago.
+Spanning a modest length of 44 km, it connects two landing points within the same nation, making it one of the shortest submarine cables in the Caribbean.
+The cable links Pigeon Point on the island of Tobago to Toco on the northeastern coast of Trinidad.
+TT1 was commissioned in 2015 and has since played a critical role in enhancing domestic connectivity for the twin-island country.
+Its design and scope reflect a focus on internal data transmission rather than international or inter-island communication.

-TT1 is jointly owned by three entities: Alliance Telecommunications, Liberty Networks, and TSTT.
-TSTT (Telecommunications Services of Trinidad and Tobago) is the national telecommunications provider of Trinidad and Tobago.
-The shared ownership structure reflects the interests of both domestic and regional telecommunications operators in maintaining connectivity within the country.
+TT1 is jointly owned by three entities: Alliance Telecommunications, Liberty Networks, and TSTT (Telecommunications Services of Trinidad and Tobago).
+TSTT, the national telecommunications provider, plays a significant role in ensuring the cable meets the country’s internal connectivity needs.
+The shared ownership structure reflects a collaborative approach to managing and maintaining the cable, with both domestic and regional stakeholders invested in its operation.

 Find the actual cable routing distance between any two cities